pulpoar/pulpoar-rn-example-app/Readme.md

 # 🚀 PulpoAR React Native Example Project
-Demo app written with react native to test and display features of PulpoAR mobile SDK.
-Check out pulpoar.com for more information about the SDK, and what it can do.
+Demo app written with react native to test and display features of PulpoAR SDK.
+Check out docs.pulpoar.com for more information about the SDK, and what it can do.
 You can use this application to bootstrap your app, examine to learn react-native or to do testing.

 <img src="https://github.com/pulpoar/rn-pulpo-app/blob/master/screenshot.png?raw=true" width="200">